 CAFE & SHOP

-In the gift shop you will find Battle of Britain Bunker merchandise, subject-related books, aviation-themed gifts, and items that support the Royal Air Force Association.
+Our gift shop is now open again, offering Battle of Britain Bunker merchandise, subject-related books, aviation-themed gifts, and items that support the Royal Air Force Association.

 By enjoying our cafe and gift shop, you’ll be helping to support this historic place.